rm200h/Generative-AI-Light-Edition/README.md

 # Generative-AI-Light-Edition
-Generative AI Notebooks that do not need massive instances
+Generative AI Notebooks that do not need large instances